 The sequence is harrowing not only because of the real danger Amma faces, but also because it is difficult to separate Camille’s trauma-laden subjectivity from what’s actually happening.
 Doubtless this is by design, as it effectively conveys how Camille’s traumatic past so thoroughly defines her life.
 Sharp Objects is a powerfully crafted show that I’m excited to see through to the end.

-– Music is also pretty important in Sharp Objects – not only are most of the soundtrack selections given a source in the storyworld (the iPod Camille and Alice listened to in rehab, which Camille keeps to as a way of remembering their bond), but the music accompanying the opening credits changes every week as well.
+Other thoughts: – Music is also pretty important in Sharp Objects – not only are most of the soundtrack selections given a source in the storyworld (the iPod Camille and Alice listened to in rehab, which Camille keeps to as a way of remembering their bond), but the music accompanying the opening credits changes every week as well.

 – A significant amount screen time over the first four episodes is devoted to Camille driving around town as she sips vodka (disguised as an Evian water bottle), disquiet a constant presence in her face.
 It bears repeating: Amy Adams is great here.